googleapis/google-cloud-go/debug.md

 # Logging, Debugging and Telemetry

+**Warning:The OpenCensus project is obsolete and was archived on July 31st, 2023.** This means that any security vulnerabilities that are found will not be patched.
+We recommend that you begin migrating to OpenCensus tracing to OpenTelemetry, the successor project.
+See [OpenCensus](#opencensus) below for details.

 Logging, debugging and telemetry all capture data that can be used for troubleshooting.
 Logging records specific events and transactions.
 Debugging exposes values for immediate analysis.
 Telemetry is suitable for production use